-Working with RAW means that you have to do at least a basic development before you have a usable image
+- Working with RAW means that you have to do at least a necessary development before you have a usable image

-- In many situations the JPEG image already has a very good final processing that it would take us work and time to replicate in the development and editing process.
+- In many situations, the JPEG image already has excellent final processing that it would make us work and time to replicate in the development and editing process.

-If we use the image profiles correctly and we can customize them at will, we will have final images to our liking.
+- If we use the image profiles correctly and can customize them at will, we will have final images to our liking.

-They are algorithms specifically designed (or adapted) to work with a certain sensor.
+- They are algorithms specifically designed (or adapted) to work with a particular sensor.

-Therefore, on your 8 bit monitor you will not be able to directly see that tonal resolution that your camera sensor can generate.
-You are always seeing a simplified 8-bit version.
+Therefore, on your 8-bit monitor, you will not be able to directly see that tonal resolution that your camera sensor can generate.
+You always see a simplified 8-bit version.

 Disadvantages of JPEGs

-- We have to choose a priori the final style of the image: contrast, saturation, special profiles …
+- We have to choose a priori the final style of the image: contrast, saturation, unique profiles …

-- There are many situations in which we can greatly improve the image from RAW, for example with tonal mapping (raising shadows, recovering highlights …) compared to what we can do from a JPEG.
+- There are many situations in which we can significantly improve the image from RAW, for example, with tonal mapping (raising shadows, recovering highlights) compared to what we can do from a JPEG.